The authoritarian parenting style: Definitions, research, and cultural differences

 • My child feels she can come to me when she has a problem

 A parent’s classification doesn’t depend on one or two questions.
-It’s your overall scores in two areas--warmth and control--that matters.
+It’s your overall scores in two areas — warmth and control — that matters.

 Typically, researchers look at the distribution of scores for their entire sample and set cutoffs for deciding who is authoritarian.
 For example, researchers often define a parent as "authoritarian" if her score for warmth falls in the lower third of the distribution and her score for control falls in the upper third of the distribution.

-As noted above, Baumrind’s model of authoritarian parenting style was based, in part, on the religious views of an 18th century Puritan.
+As noted above, Baumrind’s model of authoritarian parenting style was based, in part, on the religious views of an18th century Puritan.
 Does this model fit all types of parents—even parents from non-Western backgrounds?

-Perhaps not.
+Maybe not.

-And for European-Americans, that may be the case.
+The Baumrind definition suggests a rather distant, cold relationship between parent and child, and for many European-Americans, this characterization might fit.
 One cross-cultural study found that European-American kids who reported feeling less close to their parents were more likely to come from authoritarian homes (Chao 2000).

 For instance, a preschool teacher recounts how she scolded some Haitian-American kids for crossing a parking lot without her.
 Then she said, “I don’t want you to go alone.
 Why do I want you to wait for me, do you know?”